jessicarush/react-notes/notes.md

 ### What else do I need to know about Next.js?
 Do the tutorial.

 TODO...

+Does Next.js produce separate pages when using /pages?
+Using <Link> makes it like an SPA, but what would I do if I wanted it to link like separate pages?

 ### How to learn more about end to end testing?
 Is Cypress the best tool?